Ethan Page: Raw (2026–present)

+At the Raw after WrestleMania 42 on April 20, 2026, Page was announced as the newest member of the Raw brand and defeated Je'Von Evans in his debut match on the main roster with an assistance from Rusev.On the May 4 episode of Raw, Page and Rusev defeated Penta and Je’Von Evans with Page pinning Penta.
+At Saturday Night's Main Event XLIV, Page lost to Penta failing to win the Intercontinental Championship.

 Return to TNA/Impact Wrestling (2025)

-On the April 3, 2025 episode of Impact!, Page made a surprise return to Total Nonstop Action Wrestling (formerly Impact Wrestling), confronting Frankie Kazarian and announcing that he had inserted himself into the TNA World Championship match at Rebellion between Kazarian and champion Joe Hendry, turning the match into a three-way where Hendry successfully retained the title.
+On the April 3, 2025 episode of Impact!, Page made a surprise return to Total Nonstop Action Wrestling (formerly Impact Wrestling), confronting Frankie Kazarian and announcing that he had inserted himself into the TNA World Championship match between Kazarian and champion Joe Hendry at Rebellion on April 27, turning the match into a three-way, where Hendry retained the title.

 Other media

+An avid toy collector, Micevski often posts his toy hunt videos on his official YouTube channel.
+In March 2026, he was recognized by the Government of Canada for his "outstanding global impact through sport and entertainment".

 Micevski, as Ethan Page, made his video game debut as a playable character in WWE 2K25.
+He has since appeared in WWE 2K26.

 Personal life

-Micevski is of Macedonian and Serbian descent, and is an Eastern Orthodox Christian.
+Micevski is of Macedonian and Serbian descent.
+He has been married to his wife Vivana since July 4, 2015, and they have two children.

+Micevski attended and graduated from Saltfleet District High School, and has worked for Redeemer University as a maintenance manager.

-Micevski and his wife Viviana married on July 4, 2015, and they have two children.
-He holds black belts in karate and taekwondo.
+Micevski holds black belts in karate and taekwondo, having trained for the Olympic Games prior to becoming a professional wrestler.

-Micevski is an avid toy collector and often posts his toy hunt videos on his official YouTube channel under his professional wrestling moniker.

 Championships and accomplishments

+Page holds the longest reign as NXT North American Champion.

+Page is a two-time Impact World Tag Team Champion.

-Page (left) and Cody Rhodes (right) as Alpha-1 Tag Team Champions in 2017.
+Page (left) and Cody Rhodes as Alpha-1 Tag Team Champions in 2017.

-Page (left) is a two-time Impact World Tag Team Champion with Josh Alexander as The North.